Sleep Apnea Treatment

 If an oral appliance alone fails to help you achieve restful sleep, or if you do not like using a CPAP machine, Dr. Teja may recommend a special combination of the two.
 This involves administering air pressure through a nasal device while also wearing the oral appliance.

-If noninvasive treatments cannot help you overcome issues caused by excess tissue, large tonsils, or enlarged adenoids, surgery may be recommended.
+If non-invasive options are unable to help you overcome issues caused by excess tissue, large tonsils, or enlarged adenoids, surgery may be recommended.
 During the procedure, a surgeon can remove the excess tissue to improve airflow.

 Oral Appliances versus CPAP

-Although CPAP is an effective OSA treatment, many patients find that they prefer oral appliances because:
+Although continuous positive airway pressure devices are effective, many people find that they prefer oral appliances because:

 - They can be more comfortable to wear than CPAP masks.

-- Oral appliances do not cause dry or itchy sinuses, which CPAP often can.
+- Oral appliances do not cause dry or itchy sinuses.

-- CPAP involves tubes and other equipment that can become tangled or knocked around during sleep.
+- CPAP involves tubes and other equipment that can become tangled or knocked around in the night.

 - It is far easier to travel with an oral appliance.